What is syphilis?

 When should you get tested for syphilis?

-It’s important to get tested for STIs as soon as you can if you think you might have symptoms.
+It’s important to get tested for STIs as soon as you can, if you think you might have symptoms.
 You should also have a test if you think you could have been exposed to an STI, even if you don’t have symptoms.
 This might be if you’ve had unprotected sex with a new sexual partner, or if a regular sexual partner tells you they have an STI.

 How do you get tested for syphilis?

 If you’re infected with syphilis, tests won’t always be able to detect it straight away.
 It may take up to three months from when you are infected.
 Your doctor will help you understand whether you need to have another test three months after the suspected date you were exposed to syphilis.
 This is just to make sure the test isn’t done too early.
+You may have a repeat test sooner if you have an ulcer.

 Telling others